Compact hidden charm pentaquark states and QCD isomers: numerical results and discussions

 \subsection{$P_c$ and $P_{cs}$ states observed by the LHCb Collaboration}

-Matching the masses predicted by the model with the experimental data of the states, we present the possible interpretation on the $IJ^P$ and color structures of the $P_c$ and $P_{cs}$ states in Table~\ref{ours}.
+Matching the masses predicted by the MCFTM with the experimental data of the states, we present the possible interpretation on the $IJ^P$ and color structures of the states in Table~\ref{ours}.
 At first glance, all of the states can be accommodated in the model.
 In addition, we also calculate the average distances, smaller than 1 fm, between any two quarks using the eigen wave function of the states.
 In this way, the states should be compact in the model because of the five-body confinement potential.

-One can find from Table~\ref{ours} that the mass of the state $uudc\bar{c}$ with $\frac{1}{2}\frac{1}{2}^-$ and pentagon structure is 4303 MeV, which is very close to the experimental data of the states $P_c(4312)^+$.
-In this way, its main component can be described as the compact state $uudc\bar{c}$ with pentagon $\frac{1}{2}\frac{1}{2}^-$ pentagon structures in the model.
+One can find from Table~\ref{ours} that the mass of the state $uudc\bar{c}$ with $\frac{1}{2}\frac{1}{2}^-$ and pentagon structure is 4303 MeV, which is very close to the experimental data of the state $P_c(4312)^+$.
+In this way, its main component can be described as the compact state $uudc\bar{c}$ with $\frac{1}{2}\frac{1}{2}^-$ and pentagon structure in the model.
 No matter what its structure is, the state seems to prefer the spin-parity assignment of $\frac{1}{2}^-$ in many theoretical frameworks ~\cite{4312moleculeqcdsum,4312moleculesbseqution,4312moleculeqdcsm,4312diquarksum,43121/2}.
 Conversely, the other spin-parity assignments of $\frac{1}{2}^+$~\cite{hadrocharmonium1, hadrocharmonium2} and $\frac{3}{2}^-$~\cite{4312-3/2} were also proposed.